phreeza/manuscript_axon_potentials/doc/manuscript.md

  alter the fit result.
 The results shown in @fig:barnowl were obtained with an initial guess of a Gaussian with amplitude 12, centered at penetration depth 725 $\mu$m, and standard deviation 400 $\mu$m.

+Acknowledgements
+====
+This work was supported by the German Federal Ministry for Education and Research Grants 01GQ1001A and 01GQ0972 and by NIH DCD 000436.
+The authors wish to thank Anna Kraemer for help with animal handling and surgery.

 <!--
 * Show how a dipole emerges in simple case